Droid Depot in Star Wars Land: Review & Info

 Droid Depot is a build your own droid shop in Star Wars: Galaxy’s Edge at Hollywood Studios in Walt Disney World and at Disneyland.
-In this review, we’ll detail the experience, whether it’s worth the $99 price tag, and how it compares to the $200 lightsaber experience in Star Wars Land.
+In this review, we’ll detail the experience, whether it’s worth the money, and how it compares to even pricier lightsaber experience in Star Wars Land.
+(Updated February 9, 2025.)

 From there, it’s on to the build station, where you take the four parts (dome, connection plate, body sphere, and motivator for the BB-series or dome, body, and two sets of legs for the R-series) to follow placemat instructions.
 Assemble the droid its the proper sequence before the activation process begins.

-Pretty simple and quick, and an experience that’ll take under 15 minutes from start to finish (plus whatever time you have to wait in line to start building a droid, if any).
+Constructing your own customized droid at this incredible industrial workshop in Star Wars: Galaxy’s Edge is pretty simple and quick.
+All told, the full Droid Depot experience takes under 15 minutes from start to finish (plus whatever time you have to wait in line to start building a droid, if any).

 Quite simply, I don’t think Droid Depot stacks up to Savi’s Workshop in the least.
 Unless you really want one of these droids, you’re absolutely better off doing Savi’s Workshop–even though it’s double the cost.
 It’s a next level experience; Droid Depot is cool, but not on that level.